-PAG is taking a more proactive role in regional transportation operations through coordinated efforts with its member agencies to develop a Regional Concept for Transportation Operations (RCTO).
+PAG is taking a more proactive role in regional transportation operations through coordinated efforts with its member agencies to develop a Regional Concept for Transportation Operations, or RCTO.
 Essentially, an RCTO is a plan for coordinated transportation operations – that is, mapping out specific strategies of how transportation agencies, public safety, emergency services, transit and others can work better together, to get the most benefit out of the region’s existing systems and transportation resources.

 For the PAG region, the development of an RCTO means developing and realizing opportunities for better traffic signal coordination, traveler information and work zone coordination throughout the region.

-Local jurisdictions will gain opportunities for grouped purchase of equipment and services for transportation operations, improved personnel resources and expertise, and improved information and data exchange to help improve transportation operations regionwide.
-PAG is serving to coordinate the regional operators to provide a neutral table for cooperation and to link operations and planning, resulting in more opportunities for funding.
+Local jurisdictions will gain opportunities for group purchase of equipment and services for transportation operations, improved personnel resources and expertise, and improved information and data exchange to help improve transportation operations regionwide.
+PAG coordinates the regional operators to provide a neutral table for cooperation and to link operations and planning, resulting in more opportunities for funding.